HWTeng-Teaching/202502-Financial-Econometrics/referenced HW solution/C08Q18(a,b,c).md

 ### Case 2: Using all explanatory variables as candidate variables

 **Hypothesis:**
-- $H_0$: The variance of the error term is unrelated to all explanatory variables; that is, the errors are homoskedastic.
+- $H_0$: Error variance is constant and unrelated to all regressors.
-- $H_1$: The variance of the error term is related to at least one explanatory variable; that is, heteroskedasticity is present.
+- $H_1$: Error variance depends on at least one regressor.

 **Through R programming, we obtain the following results:**